The Odyssey Project / El Proyecto Odisea

 Humanities Courses Offered

-The first year course (HUM 110 & HUM 111) provides an introduction to the humanities through the study of subjects such as philosophy, art history, literature, U.S. history, and critical thinking and writing.
-In addition to work in the classroom, students will also have the opportunity to see plays, visit museums, and attend public lectures for free.
+The first two semesters of Odyssey (HUM 110 & HUM 111) provide an introduction to the humanities by studying subjects such as philosophy, art history, literature, U.S. history, and critical thinking and writing.
+In addition to learning in the classroom, students will also have the opportunity to see plays, visit museums, and attend public lectures for free.

-Classes meet twice a week in the evenings from late-August to late-April, and are offered in-person in Chicago’s Bronzeville and Uptown neighborhoods.
-Upon successfully completing the first-year course, students earn eight units of college credits in the humanities (four credits each in HUM 110 and HUM 111) from the University of Illinois Chicago.
-(Courses in Spanish are offered in Chicago's Little Village neighborhood.
-Read more here.)
+Classes meet twice a week in the evenings from late August to late April and are offered in-person in Chicago’s Bronzeville and Uptown neighborhoods.
+Upon successfully completing the first two semesters, students earn eight units of college credits in the humanities (four credits each in HUM 110 and HUM 111) from the University of Illinois Chicago.

 All courses are free and credits earned are fully transferrable to accredited colleges and universities.

-The second year course (HUM 210) takes place during the fall semester and is offered to students who have completed the first-year sequence at any time in the past.
-The course is interdisciplinary and text-driven and is organized around a single theme for the entire semester.
+The third semester (HUM 210) takes place during the fall semester and is offered to students who have completed the first two semesters at any time in the past.
+As with previous semesters, this course is interdisciplinary and text-driven, but students will have the opportunity to pursue their own research questions throughout the semester.
 Students who complete the course earn three additional credits in the humanities from the University of Illinois Chicago.

 Classes meet twice a week in the evenings from August until December and are offered at Illinois Humanities’ main office in the Loop.